Vinz68/NeoPixel-Stair/README.md

 ```

 ## NeoPixel-Breathing-Rings - functions
 Just a cool script to smoothly brighten and soften the leds in a nice color.
-I 2 NeoPixel rings with 60 leds each and used a blue calm color... but change it to your needs of course...
+I used 2 NeoPixel rings with 60 leds each and used a blue calm color... but change it to your needs of course...

 ```javascript
 // Which pin on the Arduino is connected to the NeoPixels?